-Live Nourished with Allyn is part of an overall mission to create healthy, happy people and communities.
-Plural Space Health is my vision for a collaborative, person-centered approach to health care.
-Plural spaces bring multiple perspectives together -- from architects to doctors and patients, farmers markets to senior centers -- to re-define the experience of health.
-There are many faces of medicine today.
-Together we create physical, emotional and social environments in which people can heal, grow and thrive.
+Live Nourished is part of an overall mission to create healthy, happy people and communities.
+Plural Space Health is our vision for a collaborative, person-centered approach to healthcare that addresses the whole person.
+Plural spaces bring multiple perspectives together -- from architects to patients, farmers markets to senior centers -- to re-define the experience of health, wellbeing and aging.

 PSH is a commitment to the health journey of others, and it has been my passion for almost a decade -- from advising architects in the design of hospitals to designing wellness programs for older adults.
-Why?
-Because we have all been touched by illness or dis-ease, and we all want to experience health and healing so we can give something back to others.
-Wellbeing speaks a universal language: it is something we all wish to share and use to reach the stars.
+There are many faces of medicine today; together we create wholistic environments in which people can heal, grow and thrive.